Guitar Strumming Patterns

 100 Bpm

-It is time to start playing along with some songs you like until you get the right feel.
+If you find it easy to memorize and play the patterns but struggle with rhythm, it's time to start playing along with some songs you like until you get the right feel.

-It will happen, if you just keep practicing.
+It will happen—just keep practicing.

 That's all!
 To stay updated on new lessons, subscribe for free here.